Crochet Towel Holders Pattern Blog Cover Image for Fall.

 Wooden Rings

 You’ll need two wooden rings.
 I purchased 4″ Wooden Rings from Amazon.
-The outside diameter was 100mm (approximately 3.9″-4″), and the inside diameter should be about 2.7″-2.8″.
+The outside diameter is 100mm (approximately 3.9″-4″), and the inside diameter should be about 2.7″-2.8″.

 I went a little larger than what I’ve seen on other towel holders.
 I feel the smaller rings made it harder to feed the towel through, and they bunched up too much.
-If you go smaller, I suggest not going under 3″.
-The 4″ still holds the towel in nicely and shouldn’t fall out easily.

 Skill Level